iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * **11. Don't just count your directories, make your directories count**
   * File : [11-directories](./11-directories)
   * Required : A script that counts the number of directories and sub-directories in the current directory.
+  * Expected Results :
+    * The current and parent directories should not be taken into account.
+    * Hidden directories should be counted.
 <br>

 * **12. What’s new**
   * File : [12-newest_files](./12-newest_files)
   * Required : A script that displays the 10 newest files in the current directory.
+  * Expected Results :
+    * One file per line.
+    * Sorted from the newest to the oldest.
 <br>

 * **13. Being unique is better than being perfect**
   * File : [13-unique](./13-unique)
   * Required : A script that takes a list of words as input and prints only words that appear exactly once.
+  * Expected Results :
+    * Input format: One line, one word.
+    * Output format: One line, one word.
+    * Words should be sorted.
 <br>

 * **14. It must be in that file**